kels271828/RayBay/README.md

 ## Set up virtual environment
 1. Create a new tab in the RayStation console
-2. Create virtual environment: ``python -m venv C:\Users\kmaass\Documents\virtual_environment
+2. Create virtual environment: ``python -m venv fpath\virtual_environment``
-3. Activate virtual environment: ``C:\Users\kmaass\Documents\virtual_environment\Scripts\activate.bat``
+3. Activate virtual environment: ``fpath\virtual_environment\Scripts\activate.bat``
-4. Install packages: ``pip install numpy spyder pythonnet``
+4. Install packages: ``pip install matplotlib numpy pythonnet spyder``

+Note: Setting up the virtual environment only needs to be done once.

 ## Run Spyder and connect to RayStation
-1. Start Spyder kernel: ``python -m spyder_kernels.console``
-2. Create a new tab in the RayStation console
-3. Activate virtual environment: ``C:\Users\kmaass\Documents\virtual_environment\Scripts\activate.bat``
+1. Activate virtual environment: ``fpath\virtual_environment\Scripts\activate.bat``
-4. Run Spyder: ``spyder3``
+2. Run Spyder: ``spyder3``
+3. Start Spyder kernel: ``python -m spyder_kernels.console``
-5. Connect to RayStation:
+4. Connect to Spyder to RayStation:
-    * Click gear icon at the top left of the Spyder console
+    * Click options icon at the top left of the Spyder console
     * Click "Connect to existing kernel"
     * Browse to the json file created in the RayStation console

-# Notes

-At the moment, the virtual environments I've created aren't saved after I log out of RayStation.
-One thing I might try is to make a bash script I can copy and paste into the console to automate the above steps.
-How do I save the plots or results I generate from a script?
-Can I use scp?
+## Run Python Script
+1. Open script in Spyder
+    * To use scripts on local computer, may need to change read/write settings first
+2. Click "Run file" button, press F5 button, or use ``%run 'fpath\script.py`` in console